Olex2/Olex2Manual/Sucrose/solving.md

 5. In the Work section there is another header tab _Toolbox Work_.
 Select Q-Peak Intensities from the Labels menu.
 The relative intensities of the Q-peaks will now be displayed as labels with each atom.

     >The Q-peak names also indicate the relative intensity order i.e. the most intense peak is Q1 with Q2, Q3 … etc. having less relative intensity.
-Select Toggle On/Off from the drop-down menu in Work | Tool-box Work | Labels (or press F3).
+Select Toggle On/Off from the drop-down menu in _Work | Tool-box Work | Labels_ (or press _F3_).
 At this stage it is normally more useful to see their relative intensities.

-6. Still in the Toolbox Work click on the Q square   to toggle between Q-peaks, Q-peaks with bonds and no Q-peaks (Or press  CTRL+Q re-peatedly).
+6. Still in the Toolbox Work click on the Q square `ICON_Q` to toggle between Q-peaks, Q-peaks with bonds and no Q-peaks (Or press  _CTRL+Q_ repeatedly).

     >Some of the Q-peaks may not represent real atoms at this stage so don’t worry if there are unexpected bonds.